Agentic System with Modal Logic for Autonomous Diagnostics: Introduction

 We propose a framework that addresses this pressing challenge by integrating two powerful computational paradigms: the creative hypothesis-generation capabilities of LMs and the strict, formal verification of symbolic logic.
 Specifically, we introduce a multi-agent architecture where each agent's internal state is not a simple state vector but a formally structured Kripke model \cite{kripke1963semantical}.
-This architectural choice allows agents to maintain and reason about a set of possible worlds, using the operators of modal logic $\necessity{}$ for necessity and $\possibility{}$ for possibility in order to formalize their beliefs about the environment's current state and its potential future evolutions.
+This architectural choice allows agents to maintain and reason about a set of possible worlds, using the operators of modal logic $\necessity{}$ for necessity and $\possibility{}$ for possibility to formalize their beliefs about the environment's current state and its potential future evolutions.

-The core contributions of this work establish a comprehensive approach to building more reliable agents in high stake enviroments.
+The core contributions of this work establish a comprehensive approach to building more reliable agents in high-stakes environments.
 First, we present a complete neuro-symbolic agent architecture where LMs are strategically employed for semantic interpretation and hypothesis generation, while modal logic provides the formal backbone for belief representation and state transition.

 Second, we introduce a powerful mechanism for injecting expert knowledge into the system as a set of logical axioms.
 These axioms act as strict constraints to prune the hypothesis space of the LM and ensure its reasoning aligns with established physical laws or operational doctrines.